Skip to Main Content

 Guidance for Faculty

-Which course sections should be marked ZTC?
+Which course sections should be marked ZTC or LTC?

 Every course section that has zero total course materials cost should be marked ZTC.